lrtsuser/LRTS/artifact/analysis_paper/README.md

 To produce the table that compares the basic TCP techniques versus hybrid TCP (Table 8),  the table that shows controlled experiment results on IR TCP (Table 9), the table that compares basic TCP techniques across all dataset versions (Table 10), run `python3 table_eval_outcome.py`, tables are printed to stdout in csv format.

+To output a summary of the dataset described in `../metadata/dataset.csv`, run `python3 viz_dataset.py`.